LemaMichael/AIR/README.md

 # Airpods ++

-Add a multiude of new actions to your AirPods.
+Add more actions to your AirPods.

-Set multiple actions for a double tap and a quad tap.
+Set multiple actions for a double tap and quadruple tap.

 ## Actions